 5. EQUALITIES

 This policy has been produced in line with the Council's obligation to the Public Sector Equality Duty provided by the Equality Act 2010.
-No adverse impact on any protected characteristic has been identified as a result of this policy.
+No adverse impact on any protected characteristic has been identified because of this policy.